itzg/docker-minecraft-server/README.md

 There are optional volume paths that can be attached to supply content to be copied into the data area:

 `/plugins`
 : contents are copied into `/data/plugins` for Bukkit related server types.
-Set `PLUGINS_SYNC_UPDATE=false` if you want files from `/plugins` to take precedence over newer files in `/data/plugins`.
+Set `SYNC_SKIP_NEWER_IN_DESTINATION=false` if you want files from `/plugins` to take precedence over newer files in `/data/plugins`.

 `/mods`
-: contents are copied into `/data/mods` for Forge related server types
+: contents are copied into `/data/mods` for Forge related server types.
+The destination can be changed by setting `COPY_MODS_DEST`.

 `/config`
-: contents are copied into `/data/config` by default, but can be changed with `COPY_CONFIG_DEST`
+: contents are copied into `/data/config` by default, but can be changed with `COPY_CONFIG_DEST`.
+For example, `-v ./config:/config -e COPY_CONFIG_DEST=/data` will allow you to copy over files like `bukkit.yml` and so on directly into the server directory.
+Set `SYNC_SKIP_NEWER_IN_DESTINATION=false` if you want files from `/config` to take precedence over newer files in `/data/config`.

 If you want old mods/plugins to be removed before the content is brought over from those attach points, then add `-e REMOVE_OLD_MODS=TRUE`.
 You can fine tune the removal process by specifying the `REMOVE_OLD_MODS_INCLUDE` and `REMOVE_OLD_MODS_EXCLUDE` variables.
 By default, everything will be removed.
 You can also specify the `REMOVE_OLD_MODS_DEPTH` (default is 16) variable to only delete files up to a certain level.

 For example: `-e REMOVE_OLD_MODS=TRUE -e REMOVE_OLD_MODS_INCLUDE="*.jar" -e REMOVE_OLD_MODS_DEPTH=1` will remove all old jar files that are directly inside the `plugins/` or `mods/` directory.

-You can specify the destination of the files that are copied from `/mods` and `/config` by setting the `COPY_MODS_DEST` and `COPY_CONFIG_DEST`, where the default is `/data/mods` and `/data/config`.
-For example, `-v ./config:/config -e COPY_CONFIG_DEST=/data` will allow you to copy over files like `bukkit.yml` and so on directly into the server directory.

 These paths work well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.